 New study shows probiotics DO work for colic

 Probiotics for colic?
-A new study has revealed that probiotics may play a preventative role in the development of infantile colic, gastroesophageal reflux and constipation.
-The prospective, multicentre, double-blind, placebo-controlled, randomised clinical trial observed children at 9 different paediatric centres in Italy from 2010 to 2012.
+A new study1 has revealed that probiotics (see Probiotics Learning Lab) may play a preventative role in the development of infantile colic, gastroesophageal reflux and constipation.
+The prospective, multicentre, double-blind (see Probiotics Learning Lab for more glossary terms), placebo-controlled, randomised clinical trial observed children at 9 different paediatric centres in Italy from 2010 to 2012.
 The treatment group of children received the Lactobacillus reuteri DSM 17938 strain, suspended in oil, 5 times daily for a duration of 3 months.
 The placebo group received the same oil, but with no active ingredients, for the same duration.

 Parents (also unaware of the group their child was in) kept a symptom diary throughout the 3 months and were asked to record events such as episodes of regurgitation, minutes per day of inconsolable crying, and the number of daily stools.
 Parents also kept a record of outpatient medical visits, changes in formula or feeding routine, visits to the hospital, pharmacological interventions including over-the-counter medications, and the number of lost parental work days.
 All children in the study were visited in person by the research team monthly and contact made via telephone weekly.

 Initial analysis of the results revealed that the probiotic strain reduced all three gastrointestinal disorders (colic, reflux and constipation).
 Parental records showed that the probiotic group spent half as long crying per day compared to the placebo group.
 The probiotic group also had better stool frequency and almost half the amount of reflux episodes.